anithvishwanath/anithvishwanath/README.md

 My name is Anith (He/they).
 I am an experience designer by profession, and in my free time, I like to experiment and play around with code.
 Lately, I've been having heaps of fun learning to build APIs with Node.js.

 ### 📫 How to reach me
 [My Twitter](https://twitter.com/anithvishwanath) is the best place to reach me.
-Here's some other places where I can be found: https://linktr.ee/anith.
+Here's a list of some other online places where I can be found: https://linktr.ee/anith.